aspose-total/Aspose.Total-Products/total/en/java/conversion/rtf-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert RTF to XLAM via Java or Online App" h2="On Premise Java API to convert RTF to XLAM without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting RTF to XLAM via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export RTF to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLAM.
+Using [Aspose.Total for Java](https://products.aspose.com/total/java/) to convert RTF to XLAM is a straightforward two-step process.
+The first step is to use the feature-rich document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/) to export RTF to HTML.
+This API allows you to easily convert RTF documents to HTML, preserving the original formatting and layout of the document.

+The second step is to use [Aspose.Cells for Java](https://products.aspose.com/cells/java/) to convert HTML to XLAM.
+This API provides a comprehensive set of features for working with Excel spreadsheets, including the ability to convert HTML documents to XLAM.
+It also allows you to customize the output, such as setting the page size, orientation, and margins.

+Using Aspose.Total for Java to convert RTF to XLAM is a simple and efficient way to manipulate and convert documents.
+The two APIs, Aspose.Words for Java and Aspose.Cells for Java, provide powerful features for working with documents, allowing you to easily convert RTF to HTML and then HTML to XLAM.
+With these APIs, you can quickly and easily convert RTF documents to XLAM, preserving the original formatting and layout of the document.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}